 The Tools You'll Need

-When you are installing snap and click laminate flooring, you will need a soft rubber mallet and block of wood.
+When you are installing snap and click laminate flooring, you will need a soft rubber mallet and a plastic tapping block or a block of wood.
 The block of wood can be a scrap piece of wood, as long as it is flat on both sides.
 Use caution when using a block of wood and a mallet on some laminate flooring.
-Some locking systems are can be damaged from the tapping.
+Some locking systems are can be damaged from the tapping, which is why it's safer to use a tapping block.

 Snapping the Side Grooves